 In the heart of Dubai, halfway between the world’s tallest building (Burj Khalifa) and the newly opened Dubai Water Canal, construction is coming to an end on yet another landmark for the city: The Opus by Zaha Hadid.

-Our job since the start of the project was to provide consultancy services on the building envelope engineering.
-From our main office located in the vicinity of the building site, Koltay Façades conducted the document review and site supervision during construction, with a strong understanding of the original design intent and the interests of the client, working to ensure the high quality delivery of the project.
+Our job since the start of the project was to provide consultancy services on building envelope engineering.
+From our main office located in the vicinity of the building site, Koltay Façades conducted the document review and site supervision during construction, with a strong understanding of the original design intent and the interests of the client, working to ensure the high-quality delivery of the project.

 The Framing Systems

-The fully glazed skin of the building is constitu
+The fully glazed skin of the building is constituted

-ted by a combination of various solutions.
+by a combination of various solutions.
 The external straight façades and the inclined and curved void façades are built with a female-female unitized curtain wall system, which was selected among many aspects for its good curving capabilities and drainage on inclined surfaces.
-The skylight and soffit areas are built with a back drained cassette system with a carrier frame to enhance shape control and offer protection of the edges during handling.
-And lastly, the recessed double-story podium glazing is supported by sleek carbon fibre composite fins and includes an array of large size narrow-frame doors.
+The skylight and soffit areas are built with a back-drained cassette system with a carrier frame to enhance shape control and offer protection of the edges during handling.
+Lastly, the recessed double-story podium glazing is supported by sleek carbon fibre composite fins and includes an array of large-size narrow-frame doors.

 In addition, a sophisticated lighting system is integrated into the void area façade.
 A matrix of lights was fitted inside the joints between panels (without blocking panel movements) allowing the void to glow and pulsate at night while remaining invisible during daytime.